Christian Spirituality (M.A.)

 Students contemplating post-M.A. studies in Christian spirituality or theology are encouraged to consider the M.A.-C.S.
 Thesis Capstone option.
 This capstone component involves completing a major research paper in the academic discipline of Christian spirituality under the guidance of a Christian spirituality faculty mentor.
 The research paper is typically 60 pages (including bibliography) and must conform to the most recent Turabian stylebook.

 M.A.-C.S. students must apply for acceptance into the thesis capstone option.
 The student application includes a completed M.A.
 (C.S.)
 Thesis Capstone Submission Form, a completed Research Readiness Review [RRR] form along with the original 20-page research paper under review, and proof of competency in a research language other than English, typically one of the following: French, German, Spanish, Latin, or Greek.
+Approval for any exceptions to the language policy will be made by a vote of the Christian Spirituality faculty at an area meeting during the Fall and Spring semesters only.
 Students may petition for faculty permission to substitute an alternate research language.
 Translation knowledge of a research language may be indicated by exam (see the assistant academic dean for possible dates and locations) or coursework (two semesters of university-level courses within the past six years with a grade of B+ or higher).
 Proof of competency in a research language requires a letter from the assistant academic dean indicating that you have shown competence in an approved foreign language by examination or review.

 Students graduating in May must submit their M.A.-C.S. thesis option application on or before November 1.
 Students are advised to first consult with a Christian spirituality faculty member well in advance of the application deadline.